-- Employers with twenty-five or more employees must make reasonable accommodations for any employee with medical needs causing known limitations related to pregnancy, childbirth, or a related medical condition, including lactation, who requests an accommodation unless the accommodation would impose an undue hardship on the employer's business. - Possible accommodations include frequent or longer breaks, a private space other than a bathroom to express breast milk, assistance with heavy lifting, time off to recover from childbirth, and a temporary transfer to a less strenuous or hazardous position.
-Employers must provide notice to all employees.
-11
+- Employers with more than twenty-five employees must make reasonable accommodations for any employee with medical needs causing known limitations related to pregnancy, childbirth, or a related medical condition, including lactation, who requests an accommodation unless the accommodation would impose an undue hardship on the employer's business. - Possible accommodations include frequent or longer breaks, a private space other than a bathroom to express breast milk, assistance with heavy lifting, time off to recover from childbirth, and a temporary transfer to a less strenuous or hazardous position. - Employers must provide notice to all employees.
+11 known limitation of an employee's ability to perform the functions of a job due to pregnancy, childbirth or related medical conditions, including but not limited to lactation.